oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```

-Add the implementation `MentalStateStatsRepostoryImpl` to retrieve the average damage in each category, for each mental state:
+Add the implementation `DefaultMentalStateStatsRepository` to retrieve the average damage in each category, for each mental state:

 ```java
 package com.okta.developer.records.repository;